joshjon/nocturnal/README.md

 Download the latest version of Nocturnal from the [GitHub releases page](https://github.com/joshjon/nocturnal/releases).

-### Troubleshooting
+When opening the app for the first time there is a chance you may see an alert stating 'Nocturnal can't be opened because Apple cannot check it for malicious software'.
+In order to resolve this, right-click Nocturnal.app and press 'Open', a pop-up will appear, and then click 'open' again.

-* 'Nocturnal can't be opened because Apple cannot check it for malicious software'
+#### Why does this alert occur?

-  Solution: right-click Nocturnal.app and press 'Open', a pop-up will appear, and then click 'open' again
+By default, macOS Catalina requires software to be notarized, so you can be confident that the software doesn't contain known malware.
+In order to have Nocturnal notarized, a $100/year subscription to the Apple Developer Program is required.
+Given that this is my first app for any apple device, joining the program is not currently in scope.
+Therefore, Nocturnal will remain unnotarized for the time being.

 ### Built with